When does the customer journey begin? In your organization, it might depend on who you ask:

 - Assign ownership of various customer touchpoints to increase employee accountability.

-Why map the customer journey?
+Why is the customer sales journey important?

-You, your sales reps, marketing, and the C-suite may think you already know what your customer’s journey looks like.
+You, your sales reps, marketing, and the C-suite may think you already know what your customer journey looks like.
 You may all have different perspectives.
 You need hard truths so that you can map a realistic journey that uncovers areas of friction for customers and identifies solutions that allow sales to address them.

 - To be able to easily find information and resources to inform them of the options available.